bitbanditt/tech258_cloud/readme.md

 ### Installing Nginx

 The command ```sudo apt install nginx -y``` installs nginx.
-The process runs and when done use the command ```systemctl status nginx -y```  to launch and check health of the web server, press q to quit so you can keep navigating.
+The process runs and when done use the command ```systemctl status nginx -y```  to launch and check health of the web server.
+Press q to quit so you can keep navigating.

 ### Seeing the web server